sashi07666/Insurance-Analytics/README.md

 # Insurance-Analytics
-Data Analyst Project on Insurance Domain
+Data Analyst Project on Insurance Domain.

 # Business Objective:
 This Data set is about Insurance, we have to prepare the Dashboard and story for the total analysis.